MaxTuma11/Manifesto-Summarisation-Project/README.md

-This is a University Honors project.
-The aim of this project is to summarise UK political manifestos to make them more readable and understandable.
-This will be done using abstractive summarisation and will be displayed in a convinient way.
+# Manifesto Summarisation Project

+This project started as a university honours project aiming to display summarised manifesto data to help with the problem of political engagement being in decline.

+The aim of the project is still the same and now I am carrying out work to make it clearer and more helpful in terms of the summaries.
+Additionally, I am working on adding extra features such as summary comparisons and dedicated front page stats regarding polling, news, etc.

+Working towards version 1.0 now.